 CCL taps Aportio’s InboxAgent for IT service management automation

-CCL now has 40 to 45 of its clients, including almost all its large clients, using the email agent daily
+CCL now has all of its clients using the email agent daily

 Spark-owned CCL has taken on Aportio’s InboxAgent email request automation solution in a bid to boost efficiencies across its managed customer service desk division.

 InboxAgent, developed by local Kiwi start-up Aportio, is a plug-in that simplifies and accelerates the process of getting emails classified and logged.

 In July, Aportio revealed it was offering its InboxAgent software through Datto’s open ecosystem programme.
 The ecosystem is a developer programme for services that complement or extend the Autotask service management toolset.

 Using a range of artificial intelligence models, it reads incoming emails, strips out unnecessary text and images, classifies the emails and initiates automated actions without human intervention.

 Now, CCL has taken the solution and deployed it internally to integrate the efficiencies promised by service desk automation without compromising the personalised customer experience.

 “We wanted to use automation to drive efficiencies without making the end user feel like they were just taking a number,” CCL client delivery service specialist Cory Garbutt said.